Galicius/examalert/README.md

 ---

 **Note**: This application displays publicly available data from e-uprava.gov.si via an external scraper API.
-Making something so I can deploy
+Making something so I can deploy again